 |Kit build – Dubai 210, MQB ZMR||Expect $150-300+ for a kit build.|

-While buying your quadcopter – battery and charger
+While buying your quadcopter – batteries and charger

-In addition to buying your quadcopter, you will need to purchase batteries to keep it airborne!
-These items can be purchased during the same time you order your quadcopter to help save on shipping from various vendors.
+In addition to buying your quadcopter, you need to purchase batteries to keep it airborne!
+Batteries can be purchased when you order your quadcopter to help save on shipping from various vendors.
 Many vendors offer chargers, so usually it is worth saving the cost on shipping for beginner level gear.
 If you want higher end gear, you may have to purchase these separately.

 |Batteries (4s – see buyers guide)||$25+ depending on brand and C rating.|